rastri-dey/Event_Camera_MTT/README.md

 ![](images/GT_Traj_X_shapes_Rot.jpg)
 ### Comparative Analysis wrt 3 datasets:
 ![](images/Evaluation_Error_Table.jpg)

+## Discussion
+The target trajectory for the 3 datasets has been evaluated and compared with the existing approach by the research group: https://ieeexplore.ieee.org/document/8593380?msclkid=a5bfd524bff011ec9414f0f574b704cf.
+Under all the 3 datasets from https://rpg.ifi.uzh.ch/davis_data.html, the event based tracking performs with high accuracy.
+The table shows the mean error of the target tracking for 4 objects in 3 different sequences executing varying motion dynamics in X and Y pixel coordinates.

 ## Acknowledgement
 This research would not have been possible without the exceptional support of Professor Katie Skinner at the University of Michigan, Ann Arbor.